R. Stanley Williams

-Richard Stanley Williams (born 1951) is a research scientist in the field of nanotechnology and a Senior Fellow and the founding director of the Quantum Science Research Laboratory at Hewlett-Packard.
+Richard Stanley Williams (born 1951) is an American research scientist in the field of nanotechnology and a Senior Fellow and the founding director of the Quantum Science Research Laboratory at Hewlett-Packard.
 He has over 57 patents, with 40 more patents pending.
 At HP, he led a group that developed a working solid state version of Leon Chua's memristor.

 Williams earned a bachelor's degree in chemical physics in 1974 from Rice University and a Ph.D. in physical chemistry from the University of California, Berkeley in 1978.
 After graduating, he worked at Bell Labs before joining the faculty at UCLA, where he served as a professor from 1980 to 1995.
 He then joined HP Labs as director of its Information and Quantum Systems Lab.